-Turning to homogeneity inferences, they were investigated in connection with the inferential behavior of definite plurals, illustrated in (7) (e.g. Löbner 2000, Gajewski 2005, Spector 2013a, Križ 2015, Križ 2016).
-In a context in which a number of presents were hidden for some children, (7)a behaves roughly like (7)a' in meaning that John will find all of this presents.
-However, its negation (7)b doesn't mean that John won't find all of his presents, as would be expected given the general behavior of negation, but rather than he will find none.
+Turning to homogeneity inferences, they were investigated in connection with the inferential behavior of definite plurals, illustrated in (10) (e.g. Löbner 2000, Gajewski 2005, Spector 2013a, Križ 2015, Križ 2016).
+In a context in which a number of presents were hidden for some children, (10)a behaves roughly like (10)a' in meaning that Mary will find all of this presents.
+However, its negation (10)b doesn't mean that Mary won't find all of his presents, as would be expected given the general behavior of negation, but rather than he won't find any.
 This is the initial puzzle raised by homogeneity inferences.

-(7) a.
-John will find his presents.
+- (10) a.
+Mary will find her presents.

-=> John will find all of his presents
+- => Mary will find all of her presents

-a'.
-John will find all of his presents.
+- a'.
+Mary will find all of her presents.

-=> John will find all of his presents
+- => Mary will find all of her presents

-b.
-John won't find his presents.
+- b.
+Mary won't find her presents.

-⇒ John will find none of this presents
+- => Mary will find none of her presents

-b'.
-John won't find all of his presents.
+- b'.
+Mary won't find all of her presents.

-≠> John will find none of this presents
+- ≠> Mary will find none of her presents

+7 There are exceptions to this observation, as presuppositions may in some cases be informative, as discussed for instance by Stalnaker 2002, von Fintel 2008, Schlenker 2012.